-Alternative Certification Questions
+Alternative Routes to Teacher Certification

 The TAPP Program is designed to provide a non-traditional preparation route to teacher certification.
 The required coursework will be completed through a blended model of online and face-to-face coursework.
 The program involves structured supervision and coaching by the Candidate Support Team that includes the TAPP coordinator, a department chair, mentor teacher, and a school administrator.
 The Itinerant Teacher Support Specialist (ITSS) makes school site visits to provide individual support.
 The teacher candidate has up to three years to complete the program.